Bayer-Group/BayerCLAW/doc/deployment.md

 - A `resources` S3 bucket, which is used for store items BayerCLAW needs.
 - A CodeBuild project that constructs pieces of BayerCLAW.
 - The CodePipeline that builds everything.
-- An `admin` SNS topic that users can subscribe to to get notifications about BayerCLAW builds and updates.

 #### The core stack
 The core stack contains the major functional components of BayerCLAW, including:
 - The `launcher` bucket, where users deposit data files to run through workflows.
 - Lambda functions that perform various processing duties during an execution.
 - Batch components, including compute environments and queues.
+- ECR repositories for BayerCLAW component containers.

 ## Updating BayerCLAW